th-in-gs/GP3D-Root-Simplfy3D-Settings/README.md

 Thanks to the folks participating in these forum threads, my journey to getting this to work started with these forum posts:

-http://hardy-parts.xobor.de/t62f38-Simplify-d-fuer-WT.htm (and all of http://hardy-parts.xobor.de/f33-Weistek-ideawerk-dprinter-WT.html, generally)
+* http://hardy-parts.xobor.de/t62f38-Simplify-d-fuer-WT.htm (and all of http://hardy-parts.xobor.de/f33-Weistek-ideawerk-dprinter-WT.html, generally)
-http://rootprinting.forumotion.com/t13-root-profile-for-cura (and the rest of http://rootprinting.forumotion.com/ too) And [this thread on the S3D forums](https://forum.simplify3d.com/viewtopic.php?f=8&t=7023), where my travails were chronicled.
+* http://rootprinting.forumotion.com/t13-root-profile-for-cura (and the rest of http://rootprinting.forumotion.com/ too)
+* ...and [this thread on the S3D forums](https://forum.simplify3d.com/viewtopic.php?f=8&t=7023), where my travails were chronicled.